charlyzeng/racoon-js/README.md

 } catch (error) {
   console.error(error);
-  // Error: "favorite.book.title": value should be typeof string }
+  // Error: "favorite.book.title": value should be typeof string
+  // ↑↑↑ The error message can be customed
+}

 // If you don't like `try-catch` code style